Photo and story by Carley Olejniczak / Contributing Writer

 Anderson, who owns four other dogs, expects nothing less than a win from P!nk.

 Crank won her first title in dog agility in 1994 when she was seven.
 She is now the owner of IncrediPAWS Dog Training, where she trains dogs for agility competitions.
 Crank has known P!nk for the dog’s whole life and even helped Anderson pick her out of the litter.
 But the dog and her trainer had not started working together for competitions until last April.
+Anderson stated there was a bit of a worry about P!nk when she first got her because there was a small chance that she would have seizures.
+She even started looking for medicines that could help if she had any issues, such as cbd for dog seizures; however, thankfully, she didn’t need it in the end.
 Even with their short relationship as trainer and competitor, P!nk has done tremendously thus far.

 After dominating at the local and regional levels, P!nk secured first place in her first ever national agility competition.
 This feat qualified her for a chance to compete at the World Games.